The purpose of this page is to give you a current view of the Humboldt County real estate market. I update this page every few

 is where the home is listed for less than the mortgage balance and closing costs, and the lender

 has to agree to takes a loss for the sale to occur).
-Last year 13% of the homes listed for sale were
+Two years ago 13% of the homes listed for sale were

 Advice for Buyers:

-With interest rates low, prices ticking upward, and sales activity picking up, it
+With interest rates low, prices edging upward, and sales activity picking up, it

 appears to be a good time for buyers who have been siting on the fence to think about buying a home.
 For